 It is no surprise that with his passionate involvement in the field of construction, Pepper would build his career in this very industry.
 Few people have the motivation and determination to build their own company, which is what Rutland did 19 years after gaining his Bachelor’s degree.

-In 1991, James B. Rutland founded MMR Group Inc., an electric and instrumentation firm that went on to gain immense success.
+In 1991, James B. Pepper Rutland founded MMR Group Inc., an electrical and instrumentation firm that went on to gain immense success.
 MMR currently holds the title of the largest privately-owned merit shop electrical and instrumentation contractor in the United States.
 This success is largely due to the company’s extremely wide skill set.
-MMR has been recognized several times by the ENR (Engineering News-Record) and has also been featured in the New York Times.
+MMR is consistently recognized at the top of ENR’s (Engineering News-Record) Specialty Contractors List.

-Through MMR, Pepper Rutland has given back to his alma mater of LSU.
-MMR has donated over $1 million to LSU College of Engineering, earning it a spot in the Society for Engineering Excellence, a group created by the LSU College of Engineering.
-In addition to these donations, MMR often provides internships and summer job opportunities to young engineers.
+Through MMR, Pepper Rutland has given back to his alma mater LSU.
+MMR has donated over $1 million to the LSU College of Engineering, earning a spot in the Society for Engineering Excellence, a group created by the LSU College of Engineering.
+In addition to these donations, MMR provides internships and summer job opportunities to students.